Unaware she was pregnant, this Virginia mom gave birth at Taco Bell: 'A miracle, out of nowhere'

 The couple had been in mourning for the previous year.

-Last June, the Jacksons’ son Jy’Aire was killed in a crash near the intersection of Hull Street Road and Skinquarter Lane.
-He was just nine months old.
+Last June, the Jacksons’ son Jy’Aire was killed in a crash.
+He was just 9 months old.

 Breonni was behind the wheel when her car struck a pickup truck and camper that pulled off onto the shoulder.